Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 People cannot support deep system change if every step threatens their survival.

-That is not resistance to change.
+That is a protection racket against change.

 That is rational.